stevenullman/stevenullman.github.io/publications.md

 *__Work-In-Progress Journal Papers:__*
 1. C. Yang, __S.
 Ullman__, S. Samtani, H. Zhu, and H. Chen "Exploring the Propagation of Vulnerabilities in FinTech Payment Applications on GitHub: A Deep Node Ranking Approach" *__Preparing for Submission to Information Systems Research (ISR).__*

 1. A. Ndubizu, __S.
-Ullman__, S. Samtani, H. Zhu, and H. Chen "Generating Security Nutrition Labels for Internet of Things Device GitHub Repositories: A Multi-Label Classification Approach" *__Preparing for Submission to Information Systems Research (ISR).__*
+Ullman__, S. Samtani, H. Zhu, and H. Chen "Generating Security Nutrition Labels for Internet of Things Device GitHub Repositories: A Multi-Label Classification Approach" *__Preparing for Submission to MIS Quarterly (MISQ).__*

 1. B. Lazarine, S. Samtani, H. Zhu, __S.
 Ullman__, and H. Chen “Detecting and Grouping Vulnerable GitHub Repositories in Scientific Cyberinfrastructure: An Unsupervised Graph Embedding Approach” *__Preparing for Submission to Journal of Management Information Systems (JMIS).__*